Grzegorz1223/DentalBeeTest/README.md

 Open the solution file in Visual Studio and run it with the play button.
 All the dependencies should be handled by visual studio.

-The is an approximation of this design https://www.figma.com/design/TLXp8wAbdhiAmcNNu5sYBu/MDBEE-%5BDesktop-Task%5D?node-id=0-1&p=f&t=2QZfxh2kwfUXJAs7-0
+The solution is an approximation of this design https://www.figma.com/design/TLXp8wAbdhiAmcNNu5sYBu/MDBEE-%5BDesktop-Task%5D?node-id=0-1&p=f&t=2QZfxh2kwfUXJAs7-0

 Potential improvements:
 - Process all the events as commands in the VM, and handle them in the view using bindings